Working Copy is a Git client for iPad and iPhone. Because Ulysses allows embedding external folders on iOS, the two apps integrate nicely.

 In Working Copy, you can now push Commit and add a short message explaining what you altered and why.
 Once you are done, use the Push command to make the changes available in the remote repository for other people working on the project.

 Get Working Copy

 You can download Working Copy for free on the App Store.
-Before you can push your changes back to a service such as GitHub, you’ll need to unlock the Pro version for $19,99.
+Before you can push your changes back to a service such as GitHub, you’ll need to unlock the Pro version.